Prathamesh2007-o7/College-Den-Management/README.md

 2. Matches the roll number with the student table and finds their department
 3. Checks the department timtable and fetches the current time and compares the time with timtable
 4. If a time collides with the current time, Access denied, else Access given.
+5. Then the user will be able to select the required equipments.